moloy900/toolesy/pages/Barcodes Generator/online-barcode-generator.md

   <div class="content-placeholder">
     <h2>Free Online Barcode Generator Tool</h2>

     <p>Create professional 1D linear barcodes instantly with our free online barcode generator.
 Whether you need UPC-A for retail products, Code 128 for shipping labels, or Code 39 for inventory management, our tool supports all major barcode formats.
-Generate high-quality barcodes in PNG, PDF, or SVG formats with customizable sizes and colors.
+Generate high-quality barcodes in PNG or SVG formats with customizable sizes and colors.
 No download required, no registration needed, and your data privacy is guaranteed as all processing happens securely in your browser.</p>

     <h3>How to Generate Barcodes (Step-by-Step):</h3>
     <ul>
       <li><strong>Select Barcode Type:</strong> Choose from popular 1D barcode formats like UPC-A, EAN-13, Code 128, Code 39, and more based on your needs.</li>
       <li><strong>Enter Data:</strong> Input the numeric or alphanumeric data you want to encode in the barcode.
 Make sure it matches the requirements for your selected barcode type.</li>
       <li><strong>Customize Appearance:</strong> Adjust the size, colors, and output format to match your requirements.</li>
-      <li><strong>Generate & Download:</strong> Click "Generate Barcode" to create your barcode, then download it in your preferred format (PNG, PDF, or SVG).</li>
+      <li><strong>Generate & Download:</strong> Click "Generate Barcode" to create your barcode, then download it in your preferred format (PNG or SVG).</li>
     </ul>

     <h3>Real-Life Example & Use Case:</h3>